Noy Number Bipod Sanket

-Noy Number Bipod Sanket (English: Danger Signal Number Nine) is a 2007 Bengali Comedy-Drama Film directed by Humayun Ahmed.
+Noy Number Bipod Sanket (English: Danger Signal Number Nine) is a 2007 Bangladeshi Bengali comedy-drama film directed by Humayun Ahmed.
 The film stars Rahmat Ali, Challenger, Jayanta Chattopadhyay, Shadhin Khosru, Tania Ahmed, Rupok Talukder, Shabnam Parvin, Maznun Mizan and Diti in lead roles.
 The film was shot in Nuhash Polli.

 Plot

-Mr. Shobhan (Rahmat Ali) is an unhappy father, whose two daughters and a son lives away from him.
-They are too busy in their life that they hardly visits their father.
-So Mr. Shobhan hits a plan and lies his daughters and son about his death and tricks them to come to his mansion.
+Mr. Shobhan (Rahmat Ali) is an unhappy father, whose two daughters and a son live away from him.
+So busy are they in their lives that they hardly visit their father.
+So Mr. Shobhan hits a plan and lies to his daughters and son about his death and tricks them to come to his mansion.
 When they come, they find out that it was just a trick to bring them.
 So, the family reunites.
-But everybody were frightened and surprised at Mr. Shobhan.
+But everybody was frightened and surprised at Mr. Shobhan.
 Then suddenly a girl called Ranjana (Tania Ahmed) comes.
-No one knows by whom she was invited.
+No one knows by who she was invited.
 But she makes everyone happy except the two sisters.
 They are jealous of Ranjana as their husbands are talking to her, dancing with her.
-Many funny incidents happens around Ranjana.
+Many funny incidents happen around Ranjana.
 Later, it shows that Ranjana was invited by Togor (son of Mr. Shobhan), who forgot that he invited her.
 At the end of the film Togor marries Ranjana, Manager marries Mutky and Mizan marries Rohima (house-maid of Hasan).
 The film ends with Mr. Shobhan saying, "If you like the movie - it's ok.
 If you don't like - no problem."